University of Pittsburgh at Johnstown: Campus and facilities

 In fall 2013, an approximately $12 million 26000 sqft Nursing and Health Sciences Building was opened.
 The two-floor facility consists of 11 laboratories for chemistry and biology, a nursing simulation laboratory, two seminar rooms, and six faculty offices.

 Student residences

-The Living/Learning Center, completed in 1994, is a 400-person residence unit, which includes a full-circuit weight training room, sauna, an aerobics room, and a smaller student cafeteria.
-The Living/Learning Center is not only used as a residence but also as a conference center throughout the year.
+The Living/Learning Center, completed in 1994 and renovated in 2020, is a 400-person residence unit, which includes a study room, lounge area, dance practice room, and a smaller student cafeteria.
+The Living/Learning Center is used not only as a residence but also as a conference center throughout the year.
 With several meeting rooms, the facility can accommodate groups of 20–250 people.

 In addition to the residence units in the Living/Learning Center, the campus offers the choice of single-sex and coeducational housing.
-There are 5 freshman residence halls, one upper class residence hall, seven small-group lodges, 46 townhouse-style apartment units, and two apartment complexes.
+There are 5 freshman residence halls, one upper-class residence hall, seven small-group lodges, 46 townhouse-style apartment units and two apartment complexes.